AI-Unicamp/Benchmarking-SDGG-Models/README.md

 ### 6.2 Calculate FGD and MSE

 Calculate FGD and MSE metrics.
+If you retrain the autoencoder for a second time, add the argument `--load True` to avoid recalculating the 3D positions of the **trn** dataset.

 ```angular2html
 python Computing_FGD.py --model_path 'model_checkpoint_epoch_49_90_246.bin'
 ```
+If recalculating the FGD for a second time, add the argument `--load True` to avoid recalculating the 3D positions of each dataset.

 The metric results will be saved in `Metrics-results-Noisy-Environment.txt` and `Metrics-results-Unseen-Voices-VC.txt` files, in `./Benchmarking-SDGG-Models/`.

 ## Citation